adriansteffan/adriansteffan/README.md

  a 🖥 software developer and 🧠 psychology student based in Munich!
 My goal is to find interesting uses of tech in the field of psychology and build bridges between psychological research and computational sciences.

-Currently, I am working on <a target="_blank" href="https://draw.study">draw.study</a>, an online platform that teaches concepts using digital drawing exercises.
+Currently, I am reseraching eye-tracking for infants with [ManyBabies](https://manybabies.github.io/).

+I'm also working on <a target="_blank" href="https://draw.study">draw.study</a>, an online platform that teaches concepts using digital drawing exercises.
 Check out the webapp on your tablet or on <a target="_blank" href="https://www.instagram.com/drawstudyapp/">Instagram</a> @drawstudyapp!🙂

- I'm also reseraching eye-tracking for infants with [ManyBabies](https://manybabies.github.io/) at LMU.

-You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I write and host study resources for my psycholgy degree.
+You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I write about things and host study resources for my psycholgy degree.

 If you have an interesting project in mind or just want to have a chat, hit me up on my socials or send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!